atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 mil
 itn
 s4 .
-“miss Selby are both abroad, and John ft
-“is w ith them.",
+miss Selby are both abroad, and John ft is w ith them.",
 • %
 st ' ' t
 ‘ tt,, ^
-“go yourself, good Sukey, "
+go yourself, good Sukey, "
 it, ’. ^
-■ — laid Fanny — “and go this moment,
+■ — laid Fanny — and go this moment,
 'i «
-“or it will be too late." -.
+or it will be too late." -.
 III
 • F »
 It ■,